Amazon DSP provides a multitude of targeting options, ranging from customer demographics, and behavioral targeting to contextual and remarketing.

 4. Life event based targeting

-It is an interesting DSP targeting option that lets you target people who are more likely to be interested in your products or services due to their recent life events or behaviors.
+It is an interesting DSP targeting option that allows you to target people more likely to be interested in your products or services due to their recent life events or behaviors.

 For example, if you sell products for newborn babies, you can target an audience who have recently become parents.
 This can be helpful for both generating awareness and creating consideration for your product, making it an ideal targeting option for top and mid-funnel ads.